Zanskar Valley

 About Padum in Zanskar Valley

-Thereβs no phone signal or internet in town.
-The only connection to the outside world is at two Internet cafes in town (yes, they still exist in this part of the world).
-You can connect to Wi-Fi for 5 INR per minute, but be aware that itβs painfully slow and almost pointless at times.
+There is JIO and BSNL phone signal in town, but still no Airtel.
+Otherwise, the only connection to the outside world is at two Internet cafes in town (yes, they still exist in this part of the world).
+You can connect to Wi-Fi for 5 INR per minute, but be aware that it’s painfully slow and almost pointless at times.

 There are a few guesthouses scattered around Padum town.
 It pays to walk around town and see your options before settling on one for the night.
 Popular options include: